 read about nature.
 Take story time outdoors if possible

 Join the SF Public library Virtual Storytime with special guests like Mayor Breed!
-Check out these multicultural book recommendations for K-5 plus virtual nature storytime ideas like Señorita Mariposa, a bilingual Spanish-English story about Monarch butterfly migration (SF Botanical Gardens).
+Tandem Partners in Early learning has storytime and activity guides for young children.
+Check out these multicultural book recommendations for K-5 plus virtual nature storytime ideas like Señorita Mariposa, a bilingual Spanish-English story about Monarch butterfly migration from the SF Botanical Gardens.